 Family celebrates justice: Shooter sentenced to 22 years for shooting 13-year-old girl in Pueblo

 PUEBLO COUNTY, Colo.
-(KRDO) -- A suspect accused of shooting a 13-year-old girl in the head near the Pueblo Riverwalk has been sentenced to 22 years in the Department of Corrections.
+(KRDO) -- The suspect who shot a 13-year-old girl in the head near the Pueblo Riverwalk has been sentenced to 22 years in the Department of Corrections.

 District Court Judge William Alexander read, "I'm satisfied that a sentence to the Department of Corrections is an appropriate sentence.
 I'm going to impose 22 years in the Department of Corrections."